Edinburgh Airport history

 Fast forward to the 1970s and BAA takes control of Edinburgh Airport, with the first new terminal officially opened to the public by the Queen in 1977.
 In the decades to follow the airport continued to grow and develop, and in 2009 a Scottish Enterprise study revealed that the airport could boost Scotland’s economy by £867 million per year.

-In 2012 Global Infrastructure Partners (GIP) took over ownership from the BAA.
-This lead to new routes, improved passenger facilities, and a multi-million-pound terminal expansion.
-Today, we’re the busiest airport in Scotland, flying to more than 150 destinations across the world.
+Global Infrastructure Partners (GIP) took over ownership from the BAA in 2012 and this lead to new routes, improved passenger facilities, and a multi-million-pound terminal expansion.